bl-qvantum/qvantum-q65lb3-bypass-tray/README.md

     scan on

 A list of available bluetooth devices will start to be listed.
-Once you see your bluetooth MAC address
+Once you see the name of your HC06 devic that was setup in the [Blinky Bus Cube](https://github.com/Blinky-Lite-Exchange/blinky-bus-cube), turn the scan off:

+    scan off

+and pair the HC06 device

+    pair XX:XX:XX:XX:XX:XX

+where XX:XX:XX:XX:XX:XX is the MAC address of the device you saw on the scan list.
+The bluetoothctl program will ask you for the PIN number you setup in the [Blinky Bus Cube](https://github.com/Blinky-Lite-Exchange/blinky-bus-cube).